Slavery and Human Trafficking Statement

 Supply Chain Traceability

-In 2023, we continued working with Proforest to trace our palm oil supply chain, identify risks, and ensure responsible sourcing.
-At the end of 2022, 97% of our palm oil volume was categorized as traceable to the extraction mill.
+In fiscal 2024, we continued working with Proforest to trace our palm oil supply chain, identify risks, and ensure responsible sourcing.
+At the end of calendar 2023, 94% of our palm oil volume was categorized as traceable to the extraction mill.
 We are driving toward increased public transparency regarding upstream supply and expect all of our palm oil suppliers to follow a similar practice.

 Palm-Specific Grievance Management